ZenGo-X/multi-party-eddsa/README.md

 # multi-party-eddsa
-This project is a Rust implementation of {t,n} Edwards-curve Digital Signature Algorithm (EdDSA)
+This project is a Rust implementation of threshold Ed25519 signature scheme.